How Movingto gets paid

 Direct from Dean

-This page exists because if Movingto is not willing to publish exactly how it makes money, it has no business asking investors to trust it with a 500k+ decision.
+This page exists because if Movingto is not willing to publish exactly how it makes money, it has no business asking investors to trust the platform while making a 500k+ decision.

 Dean Fankhauser